 Quick Wrap Up

 To sum up, you have got a basic overview of what is going concern concept in accountancy.
-This concept is used to determine that a company will operate its activities for a foreseeable future.
-It allows companies to defer reporting their long term assets at current or liquidating value.
-Instead, they can realise them at a later date.
-It assists accountants to deal with the sold assets and ensures the accuracy of financial statements for accounting and business purposes.
+This concept is used to determine how a company will operate its activities for the foreseeable future.
+It allows companies to defer reporting their long-term assets at current or liquidating value.